-We are very lucky to have Roy Riley, a Professional Photographer and Videographer with nearly 20 years in the industry, working with us at Inspired Camping.
-He has generously given some of his precious time to help us all develop our photography skills for when we go away.
+We are very lucky to have Roy Riley, a Professional Photographer and Videographer with 20 years in the industry, working with us at Inspired Camping.
+He has generously given some of his precious time to help us all develop our camping photography skills for when we go away.

 Roy works on all kinds of projects from lifestyle shoots to around the world yacht races and PR campaigns.
 He is also a lover of the outdoors with a passion for surfing.
 You could say he is equally at home in a wet suit as he is in a suit.